JacobBorden/Websocket/README.md

 WebSocket is a windows command line application that serves as an all in one socket connection tool.
 While the focus is largely on standard ports/protocols such as ftp, telnet, and http; the source code can easily be adapted to support any client/server application on any port.

 ### Current Features
 * Functional ftp client capable of connecting to and communicating with servers using UTF-8 or ASNI.
-Actual file transfer however has not been tested.

 ### Future Features